Towards Measuring the Traceability of Cryptocurrencies: Untraceability

-Inverting the matrix $(\mathbf{I}-\mathbf{Q})$ can be infeasible in practice if the transition graph grows too large.
+We are also interested in computing \emph{the length of the random walks} before they are absorbed in an absorber node.
+The expected number of steps before being absorbed when starting from transient state $v_i$ is the $i$th entry of the vector $\mathbf{t}=\mathbf{N}\mathbf{1}$, where $\mathbf{1}$ is a length-$t$ column vector whose entries are all $1$.
+Inverting the matrix $(\mathbf{I}_t-\mathbf{Q})$ is computationally infeasible in practice if the transition graph grows too large.
 In our large-scale evaluations, we approximate $\mathbf{B}$ instead as

-The formula at the right hand side of Equation~\ref{eq:Bapprox} can be calculated by repeatedly multiplying a variable by $\mathbf{Q}$ and adding the value to an accumulator variable at each step.
-Instead of using a fixed constant $k_{\text{max}}$, we stop the calculation when is reached, which is guaranteed to happen as $\lim_{k\rightarrow \infty} \|\mathbf{Q}^k\mathbf{R}\|_{\text{max}} = 0$, for a formal proof see Appendix~\ref{sec:convergence}.
-An advantage of approximating $\mathbf{B}$ this way is that the right hand side of Equation~\ref{eq:Bapprox} can be computed parallel by dividing $\mathbf{R}$ column-wise and processing each piece separately.
+The formula at the right-hand side of~\Cref{eq:Bapprox} can be calculated by repeatedly multiplying a variable by $\mathbf{Q}$ and adding the value to an accumulator variable at each step.
+Instead of using a fixed constant $k_{\text{max}}$, we stop the calculation when is reached, which is guaranteed to happen as $\lim\limits_{k\rightarrow \infty} \|\mathbf{Q}^k\mathbf{R}\|_{\text{max}} = 0$, for a formal proof see~\Cref{sec:convergence}.
+An advantage of approximating $\mathbf{B}$ this way is that the right-hand side of~\Cref{eq:Bapprox} can be computed in parallel by dividing $\mathbf{R}$ column-wise and processing each piece separately.
+We discuss the choice of $\delta_{\text{threshold}}$ in our large-scale evaluation in~\Cref{sec:evaluation}.